 Why is this so hard for so many?

 Because all people (you AND I) are largely self-centered.
 We’re thinking about ourselves more than we’re not.
-This gets in the way of being an effective communicator and responding appropriately much of the time because we’re blinded by our own agendas.
-To overcome this requires a person to embrace the concept of selfless-selfishness.
+This gets in the way of being an effective communicator and responding appropriately much of the time because we’re blinded by our own agendas, wants, and needs.
+To overcome this requires a person to consciously embrace the concept of selfless-selfishness.
 This is the deliberate choice to put the wants of others first.
 By doing this, you will get what you need second.
-Everybody wins but only by first reducing the Tool-In-You.
+This is the opposite of our instincts, somewhat counter-intuitive, but no less imperative.
+Everybody wins, but only by reducing the Tool-In-You first.